MicrochipTech/PIC32MZW1_Workshop/07_projects/README.md

 ### Purpose

-Attach external BLE device to WFI32E and enable Wi-Fi configuration over BLE.
+Attach external BLE device to WFI32E Curiosity board and enable Wi-Fi communication and configuration over BLE.

 **Watch the video and see how to enable Wi-Fi provisioning over BLE with WFI32E Curiosity board**